Loading...

 Orchestra

-The orchestra is currently made up of East Otago High School students learn and play orchestral instruments.
-It is conducted by Mr. Brusse.
-It is held every Monday in the Music Room
+The orchestra is currently made up members of the wider East Otago community, and welcomes High School students to learn and play orchestral instruments alongside them.
+It is held every Monday in the Music Room.

 Rock Bands